 Here are some additional changes that I make which are up to personal preference:

-sudo tazpkg get-install openssh` (to replace the dropbear SSH client, which is a headache if you are using git).
+sudo tazpkg get-install openssh(to replace the dropbear SSH client, which is a headache if you are using git).

 After you’ve made all of the changes you want to make,

-To run the virtual machine in headless mode, go into the VirtualBox GUI and `SHIFT+DOUBLECLICK` the virtual machine you just made.
+SHIFT+DOUBLECLICK the virtual machine you just made.
 Edit the settings for the virtual machine (it’s okay if it’s already running at this point), go to “Network”, “Advanced”, click on “Port Forwarding”.
 Add a rule where the “Guest Port” is

-Open Putty and connect to `localhost` on port `2222` (or whatever port you chose).
+2222 (or whatever port you chose).
 Open WinSCP and do the same.
 Enjoy.

 Once you have this base VM set up, you can duplicate it and spin off tiny virtual machines dedicated to different projects.
 I recommend doing full clones, avoiding VirtualBox’s “linked clone” feature which, in my experience, is prone to disk corruption.

 Vagrant can be a useful tool, but I have two reasons for avoiding it in this case.

 First, this is a very quick bootstrap process which can be instructive for somebody new or a refresher for somebody with more experience.
 Once the setup has been done once, duplicates can be made within VirtualBox, so it’s not a problem to spin up several copies for different purposes.